 A pediatric EEG technician must have patience to work with children, and the compassion to work with young people who may be ill or frightened.
 To work in pediatric EEG technology, one must also be technology-minded, detail-oriented and able to follow precise directions.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics reports that the number of jobs among health technicians and technologists not listed separately (including EEG technologists) is expected to increase by 20% from 2016 to 2026, which is much faster than average.
-According to PayScale.com, the median salary among EEGs was $44,985 as of March 2019.
+The U.S. Bureau of Labor Statistics reports that the number of jobs among health technicians and technologists not listed separately (including EEG technologists) is expected to increase by 7% from 2019 to 2029, which is faster than average.
+According to PayScale.com, the median salary among EEGs was $44,547 as of 2020.